Before we get stuck into the Explorer archetype, let’s have a quick word…

 You’re always prepared and ready for adventure.
 You are an explorer after all.
 And by ‘prepared’, I mean very minimally prepared.
 You’re not the type to pack 20 pairs of underwear on a weekend away but you will chuck your wetsuit in the boot of the car because who knows what might happen?
 You’re super casual like that.

-- Your sense of adventure is your success secret weapon
+Your sense of adventure is your not-so-secret weapon

 For example, Elizabeth Gilbert is an explorer, constantly challenging herself, finding new directions and different avenues to explore.
-Another famous explorer (obviously) is Indiana Jones.
-Arguably the most famous of all explorers.
-Hot tip: Get yourself a wide-brimmed sable fedora and sweet pair of hiking pants.
-Might as well look the part right?
+So is Indiana Jones (obviously), and you can join them as soon as you get yourself a wide-brimmed sable fedora and sweet pair of hiking pants.
+Might as well look the part, right?

 When you’re an explorer archetype, connecting with your audience is a no-brainer.
-They want stories, they want to soak up that infectious Explorer energy.
-They want adventure.
-They want freedom.
-And you can give it to them you sassy little merry wanderer.
+They want adventure, freedom, tales of the wild – that infectious Explorer energy – and you can give it to them, you sassy little wanderer.

 Think outside the box, be your own quirky self.
-Be raw and real because Explorers are (and attract) free spirits so be one and own it.
-That means your content can be a little all over the place.
+Explorers are (and attract) free spirits, so you can let your content be a little all over the place.
 You’re a free spirit, untethered by Instagram’s unrealistic expectations.
 Definitely have a rough theme and style for your brand but also go with the flow.
 It’s who you are.

-Explorers are outstanding – they’re high energy, positive people.
-Rad storytellers and usually super easy going, nothing is too difficult or too much hassle for an Explorer.
+Explorers are outstanding – they’re high-energy, positive people.
+Rad storytellers and usually super easy going, nothing is too difficult or too much hassle for an Explorer archetype.

-No one’s perfect right?
+But no one’s perfect, right?
 Explorers have ‘shiny object syndrome’ and they have it bad.

 This means they get distracted SUPER easily.